css-modules/css-modulesify/README.md

 (i.e. the [CSS Modules] specification).

-You can supply your own additional PostCSS Plugins by passing `--use|-u` to `css-modulesify`.
+You can override the default PostCSS Plugins (and add your own) by passing `--use|-u` to `css-modulesify`.

+Or if you just want to add some extra plugins to run after the default, add them to the `postcssAfter` array option (API only at this time).

-In addion you may also wish to configure defined PostCSS plugins by passing `--plugin.option true`.
+In addition you may also wish to configure defined PostCSS plugins by passing `--plugin.option true`.

 An example of this would be: